Keto Asian Sticky Chicken is an easy, low carb dish that can be made in under 30 minutes.

 I love Indo-Chinese food like any other.
 I have said this umpteen times here on the blog – given an option, I’d have Indo-Chinese all my life.
 Okay, so, I may be exaggerating a wee bit.
 But you get the drift.

-Saucy, tangy and oh-so spicy, Chilli Chicken can be prepared two ways- dry as in suitable for appetizers and wet with a little bit of gravy that can be had with fried rice and noodles.
-I remember, as a kid, whenever I went out for dinner with family, it was always Chilli Chicken or Gobi Manchurian and Fried Rice or Noodles that we ordered.
+Saucy, tangy and oh-so spicy, Sticky Chicken can be prepared two ways- dry as in suitable for appetizers and wet with a little bit of gravy that can be had with fried rice and noodles.
+I remember, as a kid, whenever I went out for dinner with family, it was always Sticky Chicken or Gobi Manchurian and Fried Rice or Noodles that we ordered.
 Now, you know who to blame.
 (I hope Dad and Mom aren’t reading this!
 Oops).

 | How to make Cashew Chicken Noodles